Learn to make these bright and bold coasters with Cricut Infusible Ink.

 - Place the coaster onto your design with the ceramic side face down.

-- Place the protective sheet on top of the coaster (this sheet comes with the Infusible Ink transfer sheets)
+- Place a protective sheet on top of the coaster (this sheet comes with the Infusible Ink transfer sheets)

 - Set the Cricut EasyPress2 to 400 degrees and 240 seconds